asr319/ScoutOS/README.md

 ## Configuring setup variables

 Before running the server setup script, open `setup_scoutos_server.sh` and adjust the values defined near the top of the file.
 Variables like `REPO_URL`, `DOMAIN` and `EMAIL` should be customized to match your environment.
+For automated deployments, an identical script is available at `ScoutOS/scripts/setup_scoutos_server.sh`.

 The `ScoutOS` folder now contains a FastAPI backend with a Docker-based deployment setup.
 Run `docker-compose up` inside that directory to start the development stack.